StrataFoundation/strata/packages/docs/blog/2022-04-25-solana-composability/index.md

 Solana contracts, being precompiled rust, are not open source by default.
 This is a hinderance for composability, as it is much harder to compose with something when you cannot see the code.
 There is a strong culture of open source within Solana pushing for contracts to be open.

-### Tradeoffs - Program Proliferaion vs State Proliferation
+### Tradeoffs - Program Proliferation vs State Proliferation

 Ethereum's model leads to _a lot_ more programs and a lot more bespoke code running on chain.
 This makes it way easier to override behavior (for example, taking fees on token transfers).